last-hit-aab/last-hit-pages/src/pages/docs/tutorial/step/step.md

 - `path`: xpath of element
 - `csspath`: CSS path of element
 - `custompath`: Custom path of element
+- `datapath`: The unique path of element by attribute `data-*`.
+    - Default attribute name is `data-lh-key`
+    - Name can be given by set value on `window.$lhDataAttrName`, eg.
+        ```javascript
+        // in your code
+        window.$lhDataAttrName = 'field';
+        ```
+      Then use `data-field`.
+    > Make sure it is unique, even element occurred in a list.

-Replayer find an element by `path`, `csspath` and `custompath`, sequentially.
+Replayer find an element by `datapath`, `path`, `csspath` and `custompath`, sequentially.
 For each path, there is one and only one element can be located. `custompath` is manual input, more like a failover by yourself.

 ## Properties for Type
 ### Start Step